2285 (JLCF) - Wellness

 -

-- Is designed to provide students with the knowledge and skills necessary to promote and protect their health;
+- Is designed to provide students with the knowledge and

-- Promotes fruits, vegetables, whole-grain products, low-fat and fat-free dairy products and healthy food preparation methods;
+and fat-free dairy products, and healthy food preparation

-- Emphasizes caloric balance between food intake and energy expenditure (promotes physical activity/exercise);
+methods; - Emphasizes caloric balance between food intake and energy

 -